 |Emil Helfrich Draft Registration|

-3) Peter and Katherine Helfrich were listed as Emil's parents.
+3) Ok let's trace back now.
+Peter and Katherine Helfrich were listed as Emil's parents.
 I looked up city directories to see where they lived in accordance with Maggie after Jacob was gone.
 I found they lived on Peopping Street which was not far from Michigan Street, where Maggie lived.

 |1913 St Louis City Directory|